-During the period July 1940-May 1941, the FCC had provided the State Department with copy from clandestine stations in Mexico, Venezuela, Colombia, and Iceland.
-On 15 July, Chairman Fly had forwarded to the DNC a number of encrypted messages which had been copied and sent in to the FCC by amateur radio operators.
+From July 1940 to May 1941, the FCC had provided the State Department with copy from clandestine stations in Mexico, Venezuela, Colombia, and Iceland.
+On 15 July Chairman Fly had forwarded to the DNC a number of encrypted messages which had been copied and sent in to the FCC by amateur radio operators.
 In return, the Navy was forwarding traffic the FCC had intercepted by naval radio stations which appeared to fall under the cognizance of the FCC.
-Among these was an encrypted message intercepted at Jupiter, Florida, on 8 August as it was transmitted from an unidentified station to "AOR."
-The latter was to be one of the major "controlled" Axis agent transmitters.
-82
+Among these was an encrypted message intercepted at Jupiter, Florida, on 8 August as it was traasmitted from an unidentified station to "AOR."
+The latter was to be one of the major "controlled" Axis agent transmitters.82

 As far as the Coast Guard was concerned, the FCC intercept was useful at first only for collation purposes and for filling in some of the gaps in Coast Guard collection.
 As FCC operator efficiency improved, however, it became a valuable source of original material.
-An agreement was reached between the two organizations in April 1942, whereby the FCC began to provide traffic from all clandestine circuits, particularly those operating out of Argentina.85

-As a result of the declaration of a state of emergency, the Coast Guard was resubordinated to the United States Navy on 1 November 1941 and after some discussion, the Cryptanalytic Unit followed in March 1942.
-It did not, however, become a part of OP-20-G until 1 March 1943, when it was moved from Coast Guard Headquarters to the Naval Communications Annex and designated OP-20-GU.
-In this guise, and with a staff of 12, it continued the work on German clandestine systems which it had started in 1940.
-By July 1943, the Unit had been enlarged to 23 persons, and as a part of the Navy cryptologic organization, was tasked with the reception, identification, and collation of clandestine transmissions; the analysis and solution of clandestine cryptographic systems; the translation and editing of decrypted clandestine material and the preparation of this translated material for dissemination; and liaison with the British intercept and cryptanalytic organizations in connection with clandestine traffic.84
+An agreement was reached between the two organizations in April 1942, whereby the FCC began to provide traffic from all clandestine circuits, particularly those operating out of Argentina.83 lowed in March 1942.
+It did not, however, become a part of OP-20-6 until 1 March 1943, when it was moved from Coast Guard Headquarters to the Naval Communications Annex and designated OP-20-GU.
+In this guise, and with a staff of twelve, it continued the work on German clandestine systems which it had started in 1940.
+By July 1943 the unit had been enlarged to twenty-three persons and, as a part of the Navy cryptologic organization, was tasked with the reception, identification, and collation of clandestine transmissions; the analysis and solution of clandestine cryptographic systems; the translation and editing of decrypted clandestine material and the preparation of this translated material for dissemination; and liaison with the British intercept and cryptanalytic organizations in connection with clandestine traffic.84